-The African Spurred Tortoise (Geochelone sulcata) is also known as the ‘Grooved Tortoise’, the ‘Spur Tortoise’ and the ‘African Spur Thigh Tortoise’.
+The African Spurred Tortoise (Geochelone sulcata) is also known as the Sulcata Tortoise, ‘Grooved Tortoise’, the ‘Spur Tortoise’ and the ‘African Spur Thigh Tortoise’.
 It is a desert-dwelling tortoise whose range extends along the southern edge of the Sahara Desert from Senegal and Mauritania, east through Mali, Chad, the Sudan and Ethiopia to Eritrea.

 The other two largest tortoises that surpass it in size are the giant island species called the Aldabra Giant Tortoise (Geochelone gigantea) which resides on the islands of the Aldabra Atoll in the Seychelles and the Galapagos Tortoise (Geochelone nigra) found on the Galapagos Islands near Ecuador.

-African Spurred Tortoise
+Characteristics Of The African Spurred Tortoise

-African Spurred Tortoise Behaviour
+African Spurred Tortoise – Lifespan

 African Spurred Tortoise Reproduction

-African Spurred Tortoise Conservation Status
+Sulcata Tortoise Conservation Status

 Sulcatas are listed as vulnerable by the International Union for Conservation of Nature (IUCN).
 This is most likely due to habitat loss and the increase in popularity of the Sulcata as a pet.
 Desertification is also a problem when it comes to Sulcata populations because, although they live in an arid area, an area that is too dry will not contain enough food for them to eat.